 Every street in Santa Fe is filled with iconic adobe box houses.
 Canyon Road is no exception.
 On Canyon Road, private homes are mixed in among upscale Southwestern art galleries and a handful of cafes and restaurants.
 The small bends in the road give anticipation to treats beyond every turn.
 Those treats included elaborate farolito displays.

 As it turns out, we caught the final hour of the official walk time.
-At some point, the Santa Fe Police Department opened the road to vehicles and the whole scene became a surreal experience of families doing drive-bys and low-riders out for a cruise on the town.
+At some point, the local police department opened the road to vehicles and the whole scene became a surreal experience of families doing drive-bys and low-riders out for a cruise on the town.
 A party-like atmosphere took hold.
-Somewhere on the walk, we bumped into a group singing Christmas Carols.
+Somewhere on the walk, we bumped into a group singing Christmas carols.
 It was so much fun!

-On our ski trip to New Mexico, we discovered that a Santa Fe Christmas is absolutely magical!
+On our ski trip to New Mexico, we discovered that Christmas in Santa Fe is absolutely magical!